bburns/LanguageModels/doc/report/Report.md

 <!-- A visualization has been provided that summarizes or extracts a relevant
 characteristic or feature about the dataset or input data with thorough discussion.
 Visual cues are clearly defined. -->

+->make a histogram of sentence length, with contributions by each text in color? but why?

+keyword is relevant - what vis would be relevant for this problem?

+we're doing word prediction
+maybe something more like information content? ie how compressible the text is? ie how predictable it is? cf pure randomness (log2 26 ~ (log 26 2) ~ 4.7bits?) how calculate? ngrams?

+->> information content of english - shannon paper use to compare texts?